SaintFenix/Awesome-BSD-Ports-Programs-And-Projects/README.md

 *Other Awesome BSD lists that can shed light on other parts of BSD.*

 - [Awesome BSD](https://github.com/DiscoverBSD/awesome-bsd) - Covers mainly BSD OS variants, and groups to discuss BSD with across social media.
+- [Awesome OpenBSD](https://github.com/ligurio/awesome-openbsd) - A List of resources related to the Open BSD Operating System.
 - [Awesome UNIX](https://github.com/sirredbeard/Awesome-UNIX) - covers the variety of UNIX likes and has a section for BSD.

 ***********